Addressing Critical Needs of Seniors in Riverside County

 • Caregiver training, education and recognition

-• Gap funding to cover home-delivered meals for seniors pending their acceptance/processing for participation in the County Office on Aging meal delivery programs
+✦ Gap funding for home-delivered meals pending processing for participation in meal delivery programs

-• Transportation subsidies
+✦ Transportation subsidies

 The Office on Aging provides 27 different programs and services.
 All programs and services are free to those who meet the minimum qualifications for each program.
 For more information on these services, please call (877) 932-4100 or visit the Riverside County Office on Aging website at www.rcaging.org